 The biggest con to Plaster of Paris chalk paint is that it sometimes can have a gritty consistency compared to the store-bought versions.
-I have used this recipe on several different different pieces and have always been happy.
+I have used this recipe on several different pieces and have always been happy.
 However, depending on how it mixes you may have a little more grit than you like.
 After you add a clear coat, it tends to be better as well.

 Another con about Plaster of Paris chalk paint is that you have to use it right then.
 There is really not a great way to store it and reuse it.

-One of the best part about chalk paint is that you can easily add fun colors to your home decor.
+One of the best parts about chalk paint is that you can easily add fun colors to your home decor.
 We love having more neutral home decor and adding pops of colors in accessories and furniture pieces.

-Repurpose furniture with DIY chalk paint
+Repurpose furniture with DIY chalked paint

 We have even redone an old television cabinet into fun dress-up storage for our daughter pictured below.
 If I didn’t know how to make DIY chalk paint, there is no way I would have bought pink paint.
-However, repurposed furniture projects are great time to experiment!
+However, repurposed furniture projects are a great time to experiment!

 You could still do the same thing and use white paint and one color.
 However, you would have to eyeball if the color jumps are consistent between the different tones of paints.

-You can mix latex paint with baking soda, calcium carbonate or unsanded grout to make your own DIY chalk paint recipe.
+You can mix latex paint with baking soda, calcium carbonate, or unsanded grout to make your own DIY chalk paint recipe.
 Here are the other recipes to consider if you do not want to use plaster of Paris in your DIY chalk paint.

-Baking Soda Chalk Paint Recipe
+Baking Soda Chalked Paint Recipe

 1/2 cup baking soda